wendyhwl/wendyhwl/README.md

 💻  I love learning new technology and I can pick up a new software/language quickly

-💟  I'm passionate about topics in digital marketing strategy, mobile gaming, health science, cooking and cryptocurrency
+💟  I'm passionate about topics in digital marketing, gaming, cooking and crypto

 ### Reach Me

-📧  You can send me an email at wendy_hwl@outlook.com
+📧  You can send me an email at wendyhwl29@gmail.com

 📫  Also making connections on [LinkedIn](https://www.linkedin.com/in/wendyhwl)